ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 "Being an architect is romantic," said Hero.

+Alex followed Hero out of the steam room.
+His skin felt clammy.
+They entered a blue-tiled room of baths, some cold and some hot.

+The mood was similar to the baths in Yangmingshan but without the odd, soft sulphur water and worn facilities.

+Hero grabbed a pot of gritty soap and a sponge and pointed to a vaulted chamber.
+He turned on a heavy flow of water from an overhead faucet.

+"Here, I'll give you a scrub.
+Very good for your skin."

+Alex stood, tense, under the lukewarm water as Hero scrubbed away at his back and neck.
+This was just generally awkward.
+Hero reached under Alex's swim trunks and grabbed his groin, his fingers touching Alex's balls.
+Alex didn't move or say anything, thinking of pushing Hero away, perhaps someone slipping.
+After about fifteen seconds Hero pulled his hand from under Alex's swim trunks and gave his legs a quick sponge.

+Alex thought about cultural differences, and if he was interpreting the moment correctly.

+"Now let's get in the cold fresh water.
+Last step."

+Alex turned around and walked directly into the waist-deep cold pool, which was shockingly cold.
+He sat down in it.
+There were a few other men.
+Hero seemed untroubled.

+"Fresh water.
+Hard to find freshwater pool, with no chlorine," said Hero, in English.
+Alex always got a bit annoyed when Hero used English.

+"After we get dressed, I recommend we get hamburgers," said Hero, in Mandarin now.
+"American food tastes best after exercise."

+"Absolutely," said Alex.

 "That's one of the most important things about a good building.
 It should make